 We may have hinted at this a few times so far in this review . . . but Intuit's QuickBooks is on the higher end of expensive accounting software providers for small businesses.
 In fairness to QuickBooks, the extensive features do help justify the price.
 But that's poor consolation for small-business owners who, in our opinion, shouldn't have to dedicate a big chunk of their monthly finances to managing said finances.

-Plus, with its above-average cost, you’d think QuickBooks could invest in a good customer service experience . . . but you’d be wrong.
-On most fronts, QuickBooks has super low customer satisfaction ratings; for instance, on Consumer Affairs, Intuit QuickBooks gets just one star out of five for customer satisfaction.4
+Plus, with its above-average cost, you'd think QuickBooks could invest in a good customer service experience . . . but you'd be wrong.
+On most fronts, QuickBooks has super low customer satisfaction ratings.
+For instance, on Consumer Affairs, Intuit QuickBooks gets just one star out of five for customer satisfaction.3 Intuit scores similarly low on public review sites like Trustpilot, where users give it one out of five primarily for its poor customer service and lack of consumer support.4

 Managing a growing team?
 You can add QuickBooks Payroll to your existing QuickBooks Online plan.
 Pricing starts at $45 a month plus an additional $4 per paid employee per month (the cost per employee increases with each plan).
 And all of QuickBooks' payroll plans include full-service payroll, which means QuickBooks calculates and files payroll taxes for you.

 Unfortunately, at its best, we can only describe QuickBooks Payroll as functional.
 It gets the job done, but at a higher cost than payroll service alternatives like SurePayroll, which starts at $19.99 a month, or OnPay, which starts at $36 a month.